Shushishtok/AtS-my-first-mod/Getting Started.md

 }
 ```

 Now we need to call the `GrantWildcardPick` function we found before.
 It seems to belong to the `EffectsService` class.
 Services are classes initialized by the game which hold information, references and methods to control the game logic in various ways.
 During an active game (even a game that just started), they are held in a class named `SO`, which we can access from mostly anywhere.
-This class grants us access all services that were initialized as part of the game.
+This class grants us access to all services that were initialized as part of the game.
 From it we can access `EffectsService`, which holds the `GrantWildcardPick` method that we want to call.

 Let's add it to our code: